 Welcome to Stanton under Bardon Parish Council's website.

 Stanton-under-Bardon is a small village located in rural Leicestershire but only 1 mile away from junction 22 of the M1.
-Stanton has a population of around 1,000 people and the village benefits from a local convenience shop, two churches, a public house and a primary school.
+With a population of around 1,000 people, the village benefits from a local convenience shop, two churches, a public house and a primary school.

 The name Stanton originates from the Latin ‘stan’ meaning stone and ‘tun’ meaning village.
 The name reflects the fact that, for the last two centuries at least, quarries have existed in the area and have provided a ongoing source of employment.
 Today, two major companies still quarry extensively in close proximity to the village.